 In the Department of Emergency Services and Public Protection this class is accountable for the strategic program planning of emergency management and homeland security servicing municipalities, private sector companies and other state agencies.

-Directs the staff of the Strategic Planning Unit.
+Directs staff of Strategic Planning Unit.

 EXAMPLES OF DUTIES